Admission: Entry-Level Occupational Therapy Doctorate Program

 - All pre-requisite course work with a grade of C or higher; minimum 2.75 GPA (based on a 4.0 scale);

-- Thirty (30) hours of volunteer work prior to application; Due to the current COVID-19 crisis which has made it more difficult for students to
+- Thirty (30) hours of volunteer work completed prior to submitting application;

 - Information required includes letters of reference, written essay, resumé, and volunteer information;